 Action: Check settings as found in Serial Communications section above.
-Make certain switches corresponding to baud rate and 232/485 operation are correct.
-If 485 with a long cable run, make certain termination switch of last instrument on the bus is set OFF.
+Make baud rate and 232/485 operation are correct.
+If 485 with a long cable run, make certain termination resistors are enabled on the last instrument on the bus.

 Symptom: Flow meter is out of calibration and non-linear.